 BigWP is our enterprise WordPress meetup series.
 It brings together developers, business leads, and product people who work with high-scale WordPress applications every day.
-To be the first to find out about the next enterprise WordPress event in San Francisco, join the meetup group.
-You’ll find groups for other cities there as well.

 Find all of the talks in the BigWP SF June 2019 playlist, or individual posts here:

 - Navigating a security-rich industry using WordPress, by April Aaronson, Credit Karma

 - How TechCrunch built a subscription tier on WordPress, by Sam Singer, TechCrunch